chafey/dicomweb-dump/README.md

 ## TODO

+* Error Handling
+  * Write out errors to stderr
+  * option to stop on error?

 ### Features

 * Dump bulkdata
-* Add option to do concurrent requests for faster downloads (and also stress testing server implementations)
+* Add option to do concurrent requests for faster downloads (also useful for stress testing server implementations)
 * Add option to just dump instance metadata/frames/bulk data
 * Enhance getAttachments() to return more info from the multi-part mime header
+* Add option to use qido-rs study series and series instances to get UIDs
+* Add option to dump qido-rs study series and series instance responses

 ### Reuse
 * Consider separating the fetch logic into a separate library so it can be re-used?